As you get older, you find that often the wheat disentangles itself from the chaff and comes out to meet you.

 Amazing how the mind reaches far back to where things are stored and presents you an image, one stand-alone image that won't let you go.
 I thought of the ring of flour with eggs at the center, and how my mom made her homemade pasta.

-The doubt in me screamed, "Are you kidding me?"But it was the word 'interplay' that fired up this image.And I explained.
+The doubt in me screamed, "Are you kidding me?"But it was the word 'interplay' that fired up this image.Trusting in that image I went with it.

 As a young girl, I would watch my mother make homemade pasta for Sunday dinner.
-She would spread out a bag of wheat flour on a board, making a large space in the middle where eggs would be dropped.
+She would spread the sifted wheat flour on a board, making a large space in the center where eggs would be dropped.
 A nearby bowl of water stood ready for use.
-After scrambling the eggs into a yellow center, like an orchestral maestro, she would flick each hand directing a section flour into the center.
+Next, she would scramble the eggs with a fork until a giant sun appeared.
 I would wonder aloud, why this and why that, but my questions seemed to interrupt the movements.
-So, I would just watch the ballet of her fingers until all the flour met with the eggs along with some splashes of water, creating a ball of dough.
+So, I would just watch the ballet that was about to begin.

 I explained to the panel before me.
-The gathering of wheat goes back to early civilization, connecting us to our early ancestors.
-Sifting the flour removes all impurities.
-Eggs are the symbols of life, and the water for me represents knowledge that flows into the mix.In a real sense, the interplay of all three guides me, but the most important part is yet to come . . .
+The gathering of wheat goes back generations, connecting us to our early ancestors.
+Sifting the flour removes all impurities so the pasta will have a lighter texture, unburdened by unwanted elements.
+Eggs are the symbols of life representing continuous renewal.
+And finally, the water represents currents of knowledge that flows into the mix.In a real sense, the interplay of all three, the wheat, eggs and water, guides me, but the most important part is yet to come . . .

 The Parable of the Wheat and the Tares (Impurities)